obrie/retrokit/manual/controllers.md

 ./sdl2-joystick
 ```

-Alternatively, you can either:

-* Find your controller in the [SDL controller database](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt) or
-* Set up your controllers through EmulationStation

 If you're not familiar with SDL GUIDs, setting up your controllers through EmulationStation
 is probably the best way.

-### Configuration
+## Configuration

-You can configure your controllers through `config/settings.json` like so:
+Once you've identified your controllers, you can configure them through `config/settings.json` like so:

 ```
 {